sdc-china/IDA-doc/_posts/2018-11-16-references-high-availability-for-ida-application-on-was-and-ihs.md

   ![][was-new-app-step-2]
   ![][was-after-apply]

  6.6 There is nothing to change in step 3.
-And step 4 is used to configure values for context roots in web modules, we should set the **Context Root** as **/ida** as shown below.
+And step 4 is used to configure values for context root in web modules, we should set the **Context Root** as **/ida** as shown below.

    ![][wassetcontextroot]